 The bill of fare subsequently put together by Daoheung and company speaks as much, to my inexpert eye at least, of New York State’s bountiful pantry as it does of the baking and curing and smoking traditions brought by Jews fleeing the poverty and pogroms of late 19th and early 20th Century Eastern Europe.

-Cold brew and drip coffee come from – who else? – Stumptown, a Red Hook-based roaster.
-Lacroix, Coke, Diet Coke, Sprite and Natalie’s Fresh Squeezed OJ complete the drink menu.
+Cold brew and drip coffee come from Stumptown, with Lacroix, Coke, Diet Coke, Sprite and Natalie’s Fresh Squeezed OJ completing the drink menu.

 So what are the key differences between a New York and Montreal bagel?